mukkino/Find-WebLinks/README.md

 ### Independent file modes

-The main output file, CSV log, and failed URL file can each use their own mode:
+The main output file, CSV log, and failed URL file can each use their own mode.

 ```powershell
 .\Find-WebLinks.ps1 "urls.txt" "*news*" "matched.txt" Append File -LogCsv "run-log.csv" -LogMode New -FailedUrlFile "failed.txt" -FailedUrlMode New